germal/OpenCVB/README.md

 The last step before building OpenCVB is to download the proprietary binaries from Microsoft for their Kinect4Azure camera.
-The “PrepareTree.bat” script built the open source portion of the camera support but this step will complete the installation of the Kinect4Azure camera:
+The “PrepareTree.bat” script built the open source portion of the Kinect4Azure camera but this step will complete the installation of the Kinect4Azure camera:

 -   <https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download>